Paraconsistentization and many-valued logics

 \section{Introduction}

 An explosive logic can be transformed into a non-explosive one by means of methods of \emph{paraconsistentization}.
 There are many ways which can be used to perform this task of converting explosive into non-explosive logics.
 In general, it is theoretically possible to \emph{paraconsistentize} all non-paraconsistent systems.
-Paraconsistent logics had the major philosophical impact of distinguishing explosive systems from systems that imply contradictions, making it possible to infer whenever we face contradictory contexts.

-In the history of paraconsistency, we can find three traditional accounts used to give a paraconsistent dimension to an explosive system.
-The first one developed by Stanis\l aw Ja\'skowski in \cite{jaskowski} focuses in a way to define a paraconsistent discussive logic from a standard modal logic, while the second one proposed by Newton da Costa in \cite{dacosta} introduces a paraconsistent negation using the notion of \emph{well-behavior} in such a way that new properties of a weaker negation not satisfying \emph{ex falso} are generated.
+In the history of paraconsistency, we can find, for instance, three accounts which can be used to introduce a paraconsistent dimension into an explosive system.
+These methods were, indeed, classified as \emph{concrete} forms of paraconsistentization in \cite{egs-acl-dd-3}.
+The first one developed by Stanis\l aw Ja\'skowski in \cite{jaskowski} focuses in a way to define a paraconsistent discussive logic from a standard modal logic, while the second one proposed by Newton da Costa in \cite{dacosta} introduces a paraconsistent negation using the notion of \emph{well-behavior} in such a way that new properties of a weaker negation not satisfying \emph{ex falso} are generated (cf. also \cite{dacosta11}) .
 The third approach suggested by Graham Priest in \cite{priest0} considers a new logical designated value besides truth and this gives rise to a paraconsistent logic.
-These three traditional accounts can be seen as methods for paraconsistentizing classical logic and, in some sense, they are mechanisms of paraconsistentization which can be applied to a wide range of logics.
+These three accounts can be seen as methods for paraconsistentizing classical logic and, in some sense, they are mechanisms of paraconsistentization which can be applied to a wide range of logics.